 Windows, external doors and joinery

-Repair category 2
+Repair category 1

-Notes Some defective mastic noted.
-Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+Notes Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
+Localised deterioration noted to mastic pointing.